henri/spb/README.md

 ---

 ### :warning: Disclaimer
 SPB (start private browser) is able to start multiple private browsers.
-But do not expect more functionaility or privacy from running a browser in incogneto mode.
-The idea behind SPB is that you can load multiple instances which are somewhat seperated from one and other.
-Each instance is still running under your user accont and on your system.
+But do not expect more functionality or privacy from running a browser in incognito mode.
+The idea behind SPB is that you can load multiple instances which are somewhat separated from one and other.
+Each instance is still running under your user account and on your system.

-In the event additional privcay is required run SPB within a VM or within a continer.
+In the event additional privacy is required run SPB within a VM or within a container.
 If higher levels of privacy are needed, then consider these projects :

   * [Tails](https://tails.net/)
   * [Whonix](https://www.whonix.org/)